 What is up-skilling?

-Upskilling is basically investing in training and learning that helps you update your skills so you can stay relevant, adaptable and employable within your industry.
+Upskilling includes investing in training and learning, especially where that helps you update your skills so you can stay relevant, adaptable and employable within your industry and the workplace.

 It might require doing online or face-to-face courses, workshops or seminars.
 Or it might involve teaching yourself different skills that could be beneficial to your current role and future employment.